 All user-defined keymaps are stored in separate configuration files under the keymaps subdirectory in the CLion configuration directory:

 Each keymap file contains only the differences relative to the parent keymap.

-You can use these files to share your custom keymaps with team members.
-To export your keymap, copy the corresponding file, and then import it by placing it in the keymaps directory on another CLion installation.
+You can use these files to share your custom keymaps with team members or between your IDE instances.
+Copy the corresponding keymap file and put it in the keymaps directory on another CLion installation.

 Conflicts with global OS shortcuts

 Predefined keymaps do not cover every possible platform, version, and configuration.
 Some shortcuts can conflict with global system actions and shortcuts for third-party software.
 To fix these conflicts, you can reassign or disable the conflicting shortcut.

 CLion detects the conflicts and notifies you with a popup message:

 Click Modify shortcuts to open the Keymap settings dialog where you can make the necessary adjustments: